bradleysigma/tirules/questions.md

 - If so, are they able to transport fighters in this manner?
 - If the Ral Nel player owns the _Magen Defense Grid_ technology, and they activate a system containing their structures in the space area, do they place infantry in that system's space area?

+### Nano-Link Permit (Promissory Note)
+- Can the Saar player use _Nano-Link Permit_ to move a floating factory?
+- If so, can they transport fighters or ground forces when they do so?
+- Additionally, can the Saar player then proceed to move the floating factory out of and back into the active system?
+- If the Ul player moves a PDS, can they remove it and DEPLOY a mech plus infantry?

 ### Linkship (Unit)
 - If the Ral Nel player has the PDS II unit upgrade, can their Linkships' SPACE CANNON be used to target ships in adjacent systems?
 - When transporting a PDS, which unit needs to be galvanized to allow the Ral Nel player to roll an additional SPACE CANNON dice; the Linkship or the PDS?